English coffeehouses in the 17th and 18th centuries: Character

+Hogarth's depiction of a fight breaking out in Moll King's Coffee House, at the far right of the engraving of his 1736 painting Morning (Note: Helen Berry writes: "Moll's coffee house is in the foreground of the painting, and is indeed little more than a shack, dwarfed by St Paul's Church to the rear.
+In Hogarth's scene, it is early morning, and Covent Garden is covered in snow, but, bleary-eyed and dishevelled, a couple of rakes have just emerged from the coffee house and are busy fondling prostitutes, oblivious to the market sellers and churchgoers who pass by.
+Meanwhile, inside the coffee house, a woman (most likely Moll herself) attempts to restrain a rowdy crew who have drawn their swords.
+Someone's wig is knocked off in the fight, and Hogarth captures the moment just as it flies through the air and out of the doorway.")

 Various coffeehouses catered to diverse groups of individuals who focused on specific topics of discussion.
-The variety of topics and groups to which the coffeehouses catered to offers insight into the non-homogeneous nature of English society during the period in which coffeehouses rose to their peak in popularity.
-These different coffeehouse characters are evident when evaluating specific coffeehouses in detail during the period.
-After the Restoration, coffeehouses known as penny universities catered to a range of gentlemanly arts and acted as an alternate centre of academic learning.
-These included lessons in French, Italian or Latin, dancing, fencing, poetry, mathematics and astronomy.
+The variety of topics and groups to which the coffeehouses catered illustrates the heterogeneity of English society during the period.
+After the Restoration, coffeehouses continued to cater to a range of gentlemanly arts and acted as alternative centres of academic learning, with lessons in French, Italian or Latin, dancing, fencing, poetry, mathematics and astronomy.

-Other coffeehouses acted as a centre for social gathering for less learned men.
-Helen Berry evaluates one coffeehouse, known as Moll King's coffeehouse, which is depicted to be frequented by lowlifes and drunkards as well as "an unusual wide social mix of male customers, from courtiers to Covent Garden market traders and pimps."
-It was also frequently associated with prostitution.
-Customers also habitually engaged in a type of conversation known as "flash", a derivative of criminal speak.
-Moll King's coffeehouse was used as a case study for Berry to prove that polite conversation was not always used within a coffeehouse setting.
+Other coffeehouses acted as centres for gatherings of less learned men.
+Helen Berry describes one coffeehouse, known as Moll King's Coffee House, as frequented by lowlifes and drunkards as well as "an unusually wide social mix of male customers, from courtiers to Covent Garden market traders and pimps".
+It was also associated with prostitution, a business that King kept "at one remove".
+Customers habitually engaged in a type of conversation known as "flash", a derivative of cant.
 Other groups frequented other coffeehouses for various reasons.
-For example, Child's coffeehouse, "near the Physician's Warwick Lane and St. Paul's church yard", was frequented by the clergy and by doctors."
+For example, Child's coffeehouse, "near the Physician's Warwick Lane and St. Paul's church yard", was frequented by the clergy and by doctors.

 'Rules'

-According to the first posted "Rules and Orders of the Coffee House" illustrated and printed in 1674 as a coffee broadside, equality was supposed to have prevailed amongst all men in these establishments, and "no man of any station need give his place to a finer man".
-Historians confirm that social status was somewhat ignored, as one could participate in conversation regardless of class, rank, or political leaning.
-If one should swear, they would have to forfeit a twelve-pence.
-If a quarrel broke out, the instigator would have to purchase the offended a cup of coffee.
-The topic of "sacred things" was barred from coffeehouses, and rules existed against speaking poorly of the state as well as religious scriptures.
-The rules forbade games of chance, such as cards and dice, as well.
-However, In reality, there were no regulations or rules governing the coffee-houses.
-[This] satire ironises the very idea of regulating their behaviour.
+According to "The Rules and Orders of the Coffee-House" – in verse, and appearing on a broadside printed in 1674 – "Gentry, Tradesmen, all are welcome hither, And may without Affront sit down Together", and "Nor need any, if Finer Persons come, Rise up for to assigne to them his Room".
+But if he swore, he would have to forfeit twelve pence.
+If a quarrel broke out, the instigator would have to buy each of the offended a "dish" of coffee.
+The topic of "sacred things" was to be limited in coffeehouses, and one was not to speak poorly of the state.
+The rules also forbade games of chance such as cards and dice, as well as bets of over five shillings.

+However, "In reality, there were no regulations or rules governing the coffee-houses.
+[The Rules and Orders] satire ironises the very idea of regulating their behaviour."